jeffnhorner/website-template-for-creatives/README.md

 ## You're All Set!

 If you end up using this template to create a website and push it live, I'd love to see the final product!
-Feel free to DM me on Instagram or Twitter or shoot me an email.
+Feel free to DM me the live link on Instagram or Twitter or shoot me an email.

-# Happy Coding!
+## Happy Coding!

+-Jeff